-The IRB will notify the researcher of comments and recommendations via email within two to three business days of receiving exempt proposals and two weeks of receiving expedited proposals.
+For graduate students, faculty, and staff the IRB will notify the researcher of comments and recommendations via email within two to three business days of receiving exempt proposals and two weeks of receiving expedited proposals.

 Proposals requiring full review must be submitted to the IRB administrator at firstname.lastname@example.org at least one week in advance of the next IRB committee meeting.
 The IRB committee’s decision with regard to a full review proposal will be provided via email within one week of the IRB Committee meeting at which a full review proposal is reviewed.
 The IRB committee meeting schedule will be published at the start of each academic term.

 The IRB meets the first Tuesday of each month.
 Questions pertaining to a proposal submitted to the IRB committee should be directed to email@example.com